-Chester County Hospital received full accreditation with PCI from the Society of Chest Pain Centers (SCPC) in 2010 and again in 2014.
+Chester County Hospital continues to receive full accreditation with PCI from the Society of Chest Pain Centers (SCPC).

 By adopting the Accredited Chest Pain Center's protocol-driven and systematic approach to patient management, physicians are able to better reduce the time to treatment during the critical early stages of a heart attack - when treatments are most effective - and to better monitor patients when it is not clear whether or not they are having a coronary event.
 Such observation helps ensure that patients are neither sent home too early nor needlessly admitted.

 Our standards are designed to improve the consistency and quality of care provided to patients.

 To maintain designation as an Accredited Chest Pain Center, we consistantly demonstrate expertise and commitment to quality patient care by meeting a wide set of stringent criteria:

 - Integration between the Emergency Department and local emergency medical system

 - Assessment, diagnosis and education of patients in a timely fashion